 A big change seems to be necessary but it is a real challenge.
 First, the organization of research does not help… The competition between researchers, groups and universities is strong, which discourage collaborations and planning in the community.

 Then, bad habits are difficult to give up, especially when they are efficient on the short range and when the bosses in research feel uncomfortable with new tools and methods.

-Finally, education is also a big issue.
-It is incredible to see universities, institutes and laboratories paying big amounts of money to be able to use Matlab for research and at the same time spending a lot of effort to learn Matlab to their students.
+Finally, education is also an issue.
+It is interesting to see universities, institutes and laboratories paying big amounts of money to be able to use Matlab and Labview for research and at the same time learning these tools to their students instead of open-source alternatives.

-We need a dynamics in open-source coding in science and in particular in fluid dynamics.
-I think Python and its scientific environment is a great opportunity for us.
+I think open-source, Python and its scientific environment are a great opportunity for science and fluid dynamics.
 FluidDyn is a tool to test this hypothesis and to increase equality, freedom and efficiency in fluid dynamics with open-source methods.

 Python programming language¶